Seeding Tomorrow’s Public Health Workforce

 In late 2020 PHI created our Tracing Health program and through mid-2021 California counties had assigned more than 40,000 COVID-19 cases to the program for contact tracing and case investigations.
 The program hired more than 600 new team members for their COVID-19 work, helping to seed the beginning of tomorrow’s public health workforce.

-Tracing Health team members — made up of 75% bi- or multi-lingual staff, speaking more than 40 languages, with 60% coming from the communities they serve — receive ongoing support in launching their permanent healthcare or public health careers.
+Tracing Health team members — made up of 93% bi- or multi-lingual contact tracers and resource coordinators, speaking more than 50 languages, with 60% coming from the communities they serve — receive ongoing support in launching their permanent healthcare or public health careers.
 The program focused on people who are traditionally overlooked in public health — those from underserved communities who may not have four-years of college or advanced degrees — providing them with the training, mentoring, support and other wrap-around services they need to pursue professional health careers.
 They recruit primarily in communities of color, and provide jobs with a living wage, full benefits, and extensive and ongoing job training.
 This not only helps communities meet their immediate health needs, but also builds a pipeline for long-term health equity by supporting community members as the next generation of public health and health care leaders.

 Staff receive over 100 hours of training and a variety of career development opportunities to build and deepen their public health skillset.
 Through its comprehensive training and workforce development process, Tracing Health supports its staff from the time they are hired throughout their time at PHI and beyond, including: